appsody/website/content/docs/stacks/publish.md

 ### Publishing a stack using the Appsody CLI

 1. If the stack is not already packaged, package it by running the [`appsody stack package` command](/content/docs/using-appsody/cli-commands.md/#appsody-stack-package).
 Run this command from the base directory of your stack, specifying the namespace for creating the Docker images with.
-For example, the following command creates Docker images with a namespace of `myproject`.
+For example, the following command creates Docker images with a namespace of `myproject`:
     ```
     appsody stack package --image-namespace myproject
     ```